 If you’re headed to Taiwan on a family trip, spend a day exploring the Cingjing Farms for cool mountain weather, stunning scenery, and adorable sheep!
 Also known as Taiwan’s ‘Foggy Eden,’ the lush grasslands see acres of colorful flowers.
 The Sakura Trail is located around Small Swiss Garden.
 Even though it’s not a long trail, you can see an abundance of cherry blossoms contrasting the clear blue sky, painting a pastel masterpiece with mountains in the backdrop.

-- How to Get There from Taipei: Take the HSR from Taipei to Taichung, then take Nantou Bus to the destination (from Exit 5, Platform 3)
+- How to Get There from Taipei: Take the Taiwan High Speed Rail (THSR) from Taipei to Taichung, then take Nantou Bus to the destination (from Exit 5, Platform 3)

-- Book a Tour: Enjoy convenient pick-up from the Taichung HSR station and see the highlights of Cingjing Farm.
+- Book a Tour: Enjoy convenient pick-up from the Taichung HSR station to Cingjing Farm.

 Capture the ephemeral beauty of cherry blossoms, the famous poetic experience that everyone needs to do at least once in their lifetime.
 If Japan is too far away from you, go to Taiwan.
 Join the locals with their cheerful Spring Festival spirit and welcome a bright new year with blooming flowers!